jgm/backup-to-storagebox/README.md

 Because this contains a password, make sure it is only readable by the user (`chmod 600`).

+`"hostname"` can be omitted, in which case the host will be set dynamically to the value returned by `hostname`.
+But it is a good idea to set it manually if your environment will modify the hostname (e.g. via a VPN).

 Then run the backup: